TDS, The “Sciency” Definition:

 Why Should You Measure TDS?

-Measuring water TDS levels is the best way to understand the quality of your drinking water.
-Total Dissolved Solids are organic and non-organic sediments found in water, which contribute to a difference in the taste, odor and appearance of water.
+Measuring water TDS levels is the best way to understand your drinking water.
+Total Dissolved Solids are organic and non-organic sediments found in water, which contribute to a difference in the taste and appearance of water.
 Dissolved solids enter your water supply from a wide range of sources — old piping, run-off from road salts, pesticides, fertilizers, and more.

 What is the TDS Water Test?